 M02 PhysTher 629 Diagnosis and Management of Neuromuscular Conditions in PT I

 Students will acquire the skills to examine patients with neuromuscular disorders.
 Emphasis will be on screening, selecting tests and measures, examination, determining impairments and functional loss, and making a movement system diagnosis.
 Students will practice examining both adult and pediatric patients.
 Content related to motor control and motor learning will be integrated into the course.
 Course content will be integrated with the concurrent Neurology Medicine course.
-Open only to individuals enrolled in the Physical Therapy program.
+OPEN ONLY TO INDIVIDUALS IN THE PHYSICAL THERAPY

 Credit 2 units.